dropbox/trapperkeeper/README.md

 ### trapperkeeper

 The trapperkeeper command receives SNMP traps and handles e-mailing and writing to the database.
+An example configuration file with documentation is available [here.](conf/trapperkeeper.yaml)

 ### trapdoor

 trapdoor is a webserver that provides a view into the existing traps as well as an API for viewing the state of traps.
+An example configuration file with documentation is available [here.](conf/trapdoor.yaml)

 ![Screenshot](https://raw.githubusercontent.com/dropbox/trapperkeeper/master/images/trapdoor.png)